0xhebi/picoCTF-Writeups-2019/10.Empire1/Writeup.md

 <p>So I've registered account with some random name and then you can see the multiple pages as a user.You see Employees listing,Add todo ,Your todos.
 Empoyees listing was interesting because it looks like a typical SQL table , 3 columns with fields Employee id, Username, Name.<br> Then in Add Todo we have a input field where we can input some text and that is going into list on the page Your Todos.
 <br><br>
-First I've tried testing the input simply with providing <b>ASCII alphabet</b> you can either google or just make this one liner in python :</p><br>
+First I've tried testing the input simply with providing <b>ASCII alphabet</b> you can either google or just make this one liner in python :</p></br>
 <code>"".join(chr(x) for x in range(32,127))</code>

-<p>That instantly crashed and gave me internal server 500 error.<br>After that I tried all upper and lowercase letters from A-Z. Which didn't show any strange behaviour.
+<p>That instantly crashed and gave me internal server 500 error.</br>After that I tried all upper and lowercase letters from A-Z. Which didn't show any strange behaviour.
 However when I tried single quotes ' and other math logical operators and some of them crashed again.
 <br>
 I've tried simple classic SQL injection for authentication OR 1 '=' 1 which weirdly evaluated to 0. <br>
 That was very weird and i had to realize what is being filtered out.</p>